 Over these past two months of January and February I have been working on two new sculpture collections EROSION and LIGHT.
 These comprise a number of stone sculptures carved in Alabaster, Talc stone and Polyphant stone.
 In the Erosion sculptures part of the stone is left untouched to contrast with the smooth and polished areas of the sculpture.
 In the Light collection the alabaster is carved thinly in areas to allow the light to shine through.
 These collections are inspired by church interiors – weathered stone architecture and stained glass windows.

 ‘Cup’ in Talc Stone – starting a series of stone vessels with a mixture of texture and smooth finish same as in the plaster pieces; these sculptures directly correlate to the Rain series in plaster to be cast in bronze.

-detail from Unity – Italian opaque Alabaster Gathering the stone into pleats or folds at the base of this sculpture, another in the Light series .
+detail from Unity – Italian opaque Alabaster Gathering the stone into pleats or folds at the base of this sculpture, made alongside ‘The Message’ as part of the Spirit series .